 View a sample due diligence letter

 To complete step 2, you should have made a diligent effort to contact the owner.
-This includes written notices (for items $50 and greater) sent to the owner’s last known address informing the owner that there is property being held for him or her.
+This includes written notices (if the threshold is met) sent to the owner’s last known address informing the owner that there is property being held for him or her.

 The notices should be mailed not more than 120 days or less than 60 days from the reporting due date.
 If you have completed this step, you are ready to move to Step 3.